Join us at for a virtual info session – next session is Tuesday, February 2nd at 7 pm!

 Coming soon!
 Check back for our Parent hand book and prep list for our Brooklyn day camp.

 How old do campers need to be to attend day camp?

 We accept campers as young as three years of age, so long as they are entering Pre-K and will turn four by the end of the calendar year.
 Please review the ‘Is Your Child Ready’ tab to make sure your loved one is ready for our program.

 Our oldest groups accept campers up to age ten.

 Please contact our registration team at (212) 529-5113 if you have questions.

 Do you offer payment plans?

 Yes, we offer payment plans.
 When you register through Active you can select payment plans of either 3 or 6 installments.
-Full payment is due at least two weeks before beginning the program.
+Full payment is due before beginning the program.